 |6,000 to 17,000 shillings on average for plastic tanks.

 You can find more tank prices here.

 There are more building materials required to build your house in kenya.
 Go here to search and buy building materials at affordable prices online.

 Cost Of Labour Of Building A House In Kenya

-The cost of labor and specialists in rural Kenya is always cheaper compared to the high cost of labor for construction in towns and cities in Kenya.
-For instance, the cost of a mjengo fundi in urban Kenya ranges from 700-1200 shillings while a mjengo fundi in rural can cost as low as 500 shillings per day.
-Below is a breakdown of the cost of labor of building a house in Kenya.
+The cost of labor and specialists in rural Kenya is always cheaper compared to the high labor cost for construction in towns and cities in Kenya.
+For instance, the cost of a mjengo fundi in urban Kenya ranges from 700-1200 shillings, while a mjengo fundi in rural can cost as low as 500 shillings per day.
+Below is a breakdown of the labor cost of building a house in Kenya.

 - A structural engineer in Kenya charges 5% of the total cost of building the house.